11 Things to Have in Your Car’s Emergency Kit for Summer Road Trips

 • Washed your car thoroughly inside and out;

-• Filled your gas tank to the brim;
+• Filled your gas tank;

-• Purchased an Atlas (in case you are lost with no cell reception);
+• Purchased an atlas (in case you are lost with no cell reception);

 • Gotten plenty of rest in order not to become fatigued while traveling.